-Overview of issues caused by a defective, unsupported, or incompatible graphics processor or graphics driver
+Resolve issues caused by defective, unsupported, or incompatible GPU or graphics driver.

-You can quickly determine if the issue is related to your graphics processor or driver by following these steps:
+Quickly determine if the issue is related to your graphics processor or driver by disabling the GPU acceleration.

 Refer to the list of tested cards and minimum graphics processor and display requirements.

 Updating your graphics driver can fix many issues, such as crashing, incorrectly rendered images, and performance problems.
 Get driver updates directly from the video card manufacturer: